noobskies/titan-531/memory-bank/activeContext.md

 **When resuming work, remember:**

 1. Read ALL Memory Bank files first
-2. Phase 1 is complete - authentication and routing work
+2. Phase 2a is complete - data models and program generation are working
-3. Phase 2a is next - focus on onboarding and program setup
+3. Phase 2b is next - focus on the actual workout experience
-4. Start with data types, then service layer, then UI
+4. Maintain gym-first design: Large buttons, high contrast, easy one-handed use
-5. All 5/3/1 calculations should be in programGenerator service
+5. Keep state management simple in `ProgramContext`
-6. Keep it simple - one active cycle, basic assistance templates
+6. Ensure `programGenerator` logic is used, not duplicated in UI
-7. Test calculations against known 5/3/1 values
+7. Test `activeWorkout` state transitions thoroughly